fluidecho/kurunt/README.md

 #### Benchmark

-You can benchmark Kurunt by opening the 'test' data, using the [web admin](http://localhost:8888).
+You can benchmark Kurunt by opening some data, using the [web admin](http://localhost:8888).
 And run the data simulation client.
 ```
 > perl /kurunt/lib/workers/test/client.pl -T=tcp -P=5555 -m=1 -c=1 -d='hello world'
 ```